farhanrashad/gipli/de_purchase_bill/README.md

 Purchase Downpayment to supplier
 --------------------------------

-This module provides easy feature to register down payment against the purchase order.
-User will be able to register downpayment in percentage and amount that would deduct from vendor bill.
+This module simplifies the process of recording down payments made to suppliers for purchase orders.
+Users can easily register a down payment as a percentage or a fixed amount, which will then be deducted from the vendor's bill.

 Create downpayment
 ------------------------------

-Register downpayment with purchase order
+Effortlessly register down payments against purchase orders.
+Specify down payments as a percentage or a specific amount.
-Register advance with Percentage or fixed amount Register multiple advances for a purchase order
+Register multiple down payments for a single purchase order.
-Deduct downpayment/advance amount from vendor bill
+Automatically deduct down payment amounts from vendor bills.